Following this tutorial, you only need to change a two lines of code to train an object detection computer vision model to your own dataset.

 Consider these resources as next steps based on your problem: converting to TFLite (for Android and iPhone), converting to CoreML (for iPhone apps), converting for use on a remote server, or deploying to a Raspberry Pi.

-We’re most responsive to your feedback in our Slack channel, available to any Roboflow user via your account page.
+We’re most responsive to your feedback in our Community Forum and our in-app chat, available to any Roboflow user.

 Huge thanks to DLology, whom provided the lion's share of the initial notebook.